Bernie-2016/ground-control/README.md

 ## Getting started

-### Linux

-On Linux, follow the same directions as OSx below, but substitue `./setup-linux` for the equivalent OSx script.

-You will also need to have [Docker](docs.docker.com/engine/installation) and [docker-compose](docs.docker.com/compose/install) installed to provide your database.

 ### OS X

 In OS X, we currently run everything locally using a Procfile and node-foreman.
 To get started, install [Node.js](https://nodejs.org/en/download/) and [Homebrew](http://brew.sh/).
 Then clone this repository and cd into ground-control.
 Then do the following: